Joshua earned an MBA from USF and writes mostly about software and technology.

-A simple example is the frequency of the purchases of books in a bookstore.
-Since the shelves of a books store have multiple books for sale, the frequency of the outcome of a purchase is repeatable.
-Frequency distributions can be shown in the form of a table and also in graph form.
+A simple example is the frequency of book purchases.
+Since the shelves of bookstores have multiple books for sale, the frequency of purchases as an outcome is repeatable.
+Frequency distributions can be shown in the form of a table and in graph form.
 Frequency distributions have proved to be most useful particularly in summarizing large data sets and assigning probabilities to attributes of that data.

 Excel Frequency Function

 The Excel frequency function calculates the frequency of values that occur within a range of values.
 So, if one of the ranges in a table is 15–20 and only 2 numbers in the data set are between this range, then the frequency will show up as 2.
-Since this function returns an array (data set) as a result, the formula must have a corresponding array for an input.
+Since this function returns an array (data set), as a result, the formula must have a corresponding array for an input.
 The Syntax of the frequency function is shown in the table below.

 Characteristics of Frequency Function

-data_arrry: reference to the data set that is counted
+- data_arrry: reference to the data set that is counted

-bins_array: reference to intervals to group the data
+- bins_array: reference to intervals to group the data

 Frequency Function Example

-Next, to get an idea where the minimum class should start you need to look at the minimum value in the data set.
-Since the minimum is 17, I'll choose 15 to be the minimum of the first class interval.
+Next, to get an idea of where the minimum class should start, you need to look at the minimum value in the data set.
+Since the minimum is 17, I'll choose 15 to be the minimum for the first class interval.
 Now I can create all the class intervals based on this first minimum value.
 Observe the table below.
 While also considering my maximum value from the data set, I created five classes.
-It worked out this time, but if the high value was 41 I would have had to create another class interval.
+It worked out this time, but if the high value was 41, I would have had to create another class interval.

-Creating The Class Interval
+Creating the Class Interval

 Applying the Frequency Function

-The way I used this formula every every value less than or equal to 20 appears in the first class.
-In the next class, all numbers greater than 19 and less than or equal to 25.
-If you need to exclude the higher interval value, label them as 19.99, 24.99, 29.99, 34.99, 39.99 when using this function.
+The way I used this formula every value less than or equal to 20 appears in the first class.
+In the next class, all numbers are greater than 19 and less than or equal to 25.
+If you need to exclude the higher interval value, label them as 19.99, 24.99, 29.99, 34.99, and 39.99 when using this function.

-Adding Relative Frequency And Cumulative Frequencies
+Adding Relative Frequency and Cumulative Frequencies

 Depending on how your data set needs to be analyzed, adding relative frequency and cumulative frequency columns to a frequency table can be beneficial.
-As shown in the illustration below I created an additional column to show the relative frequency.
+As shown in the illustration below, I created an additional column to show the relative frequency.

 © 2018 Joshua Crowder